Shuja1401/BuildingBlocks/KnowledgeHub/fundamentals/ErrorHandling.md

 For example: if we perform 5/0 then it will not abruptly stop, instead we can control the flow and print("Error").
 In python 'try' and 'except' are used for this purpose.

+Try performs a function, and except catches an error and records its type.
+We can then use the print statement to reveal the type of error.
+The benefit is we get to know what type of error happened in the bacground.

 <pre>'''
 **python**
 try: